moelkama/Web-Server/README.md

 - **Cookie Handling**: Implemented support for HTTP cookies, enabling the server to set and read cookies in client requests for session tracking and personalization.

 ## Outcome
 The implemented web server successfully accepts and processes multiple HTTP requests, serving static files while providing appropriate error handling and logging.
-This project demonstrates a strong understanding of networking concepts, the HTTP protocol, and multithreading in C++.
+This project demonstrates a strong understanding of networking concepts, the HTTP protocol, and Multiplexing.